Data Issues: key concerns for advertisers

 ISBA believes that providing transparency for online advertising is a key element of the Regulation.
 By promoting transparency and respecting privacy advertisers will build trust among customers.
 This can only have a positive effect in encouraging consumers to share their data.

-ISBA’s 12 Steps To Take Now has been developed to reflecting ICO Guidance ‘Preparing for the GDPR’ is essential reading.
-ISBA recommends that advertisers should regularly access the ICO website.
+ICO Guidance, especially ‘Preparing for the GDPR’ is essential reading and ISBA recommends that advertisers should regularly access the ICO website.

 ePR is passing through the European Parliament with the aim to provide stronger protect for people’s privacy in the digital age.